OiNutter/ermintrude/README.md

 Ermintrude
 ==========

 Ermintrude is a Prototype([prototypejs.org](http://prototypejs.org)) + Scriptaculous([http://script.aculo.us](http://script.aculo.us)) based carousel script.
-It started out as a port of Fred LeBlanc’s excellent Roundabout for jQuery ((http://fredhq.com/projects/roundabout/)[http://fredhq.com/projects/roundabout/]) to Scriptaculous but I'm going to be looking to extend it in the future to build on what the original provides.
-I\'ll also be adding a version for Scripty2 when that gets a bit closer to release status.
+It started out as a port of Fred LeBlanc’s excellent Roundabout for jQuery ([http://fredhq.com/projects/roundabout/](http://fredhq.com/projects/roundabout/)) to Scriptaculous but I'm going to be looking to extend it in the future to build on what the original provides.
+I'll also be adding a version for Scripty2 when that gets a bit closer to release status.

 Usage